4.1.3. Rules for adding attributes to roads and road sections

 Paved road leading to the following:

-1. More than two major or large localities (more than 10 km in length)
+1. More than two major or large localities (more than 10 km long)

-2. One major locality (more than 5 km in length)
+2. One major locality (more than 5 km long)

-3. Five or more medium or small localities (extending more than 15 km)
+3. Five or more medium or small localities (more than 15 km long)

 Street leading to: